Katinka Hosszú: Swimming career

-Hosszú is renowned throughout the swimming world for swimming many events well in a short space of time.
+Hosszú was renowned throughout the swimming world for swimming many events well in a short space of time.
 During the third leg of the 2014 FINA/MASTBANK Swimming World Cup, organised in the Victoria Park Swimming Pool of Hong Kong, she got an unprecedented achievement winning 12 medals out of the 17 individual events for the two-day meet.
-10 gold (200m, 400m and 800m free, 50m, 100m and 200m backstroke, 200m butterfly, 100m, 200m and 400m individual medley) and 2 silver (50m free and 50m butterfly).
+10 gold (200 m, 400 m and 800 m free, 50 m, 100 m and 200 m backstroke, 200 m butterfly, 100 m, 200 m and 400 m individual medley) and 2 silver (50 m free and 50 m butterfly).

 Hosszú is an active part of the swimming community as well.
-She is one of those 30 swimmers who have founded the Global Association of Professional Swimmers in 2017.
+She is one of 30 swimmers who have founded the Global Association of Professional Swimmers in 2017.
 She is also working on reforming swimming as an entertainment by being the ambassador for the International Swimming League, a new initiative with the aim of organizing and reorganizing swimming competitions.

 2004

 2004 Summer Olympics

 Hosszú made her international debut at the age of 15 representing Hungary at the 2004 Summer Olympics where she competed in a single event 200-meter freestyle finishing in position number 31 (2:04.22).